 The Meet and Greet committee will host a gathering every other month beginning in November for new and prospective members.
 This is a wonderful opportunity to meet members of the club and learn all about the wonderful activities that MLNC has to offer.
 Please join us to learn more about this fabulous club!

-We start the Main Line Newcomers’ season with a wonderful event, the September Picnic.
+We start the Main Line Newcomers’ season with a wonderful event, the September Lunch.
 We enjoy a causal outdoor lunch while sharing summer stories and plans for the fall.
 This is also a member recruiting event welcoming potential members.
-For more information please check the website or contact September Picnic
+For more information please check the website or contact September Lunch

 At our cocktail parties, held several times a year, a member opens her home to greet newcomers new and old.
 Each person or couple attending is asked to bring an appetizer for 8-10 people.
 The Socials activity provides a great way to meet people and learn about the Main Line in a comfortable setting ... and an opportunity for a spouse to meet others in the community.
 For more information contact Socials